 Areas of strength are identified as well as any problem areas.

 Some verbal feedback will be provided at the end of the session.

 Following the assessment appointment:

-The completed report is emailed within 3 working weeks of the assessment date.
+The completed report is usually emailed within 3 working weeks of the assessment date.

 This comprehensive report details scores, conclusions reached and personalised recommendations for support.
-It may suggest, for example, appropriate exam access arrangements, useful resources, assistive technologies and/or access to specialist tuition.
+These are likely to include for example, appropriate learning strategies, useful resources, assistive technologies and, if appropriate, will recommend specialist tuition.

 After the report has been received, a ½ hour post-assessment feedback session can be arranged to discuss the findings/recommendations in the report, if required.